1. Check-In Charges

-As well as having to check-in online, you’re also required to either print out your boarding card, or use the Ryanair app to check-in.
-If you opt to print out your boarding card and then forget it, you’ll be forced to pay a € 15 boarding card re-issue fee!
-And even if you have printed your boarding card, you may still be fined if the print-out is of bad quality, the page is damaged or if the part of the page is missing, including the advertisement.
+As well as having to check in online, you’re also required to either print out your boarding pass or use the Ryanair app to check in.
+If you opt to print out your boarding pass and then forget it, you’ll be forced to pay a € 15 boarding pass re-issue fee!
+And even if you have printed your boarding pass, you may still be fined if the printout is of bad quality, the page is damaged or if the part of the page is missing, including the advertisement.

 easyJet’s online check-in is quick and easy.
-You can do it via web or on the mobile app with your booking reference. easyJet allows you to check-in between 30 days and 2 hours before your flight departs and you can download or print your boarding passes for all your flights.
-Although easyJet no longer has airport check-in desks, it’s still possible to check-in for free at the bag drop desks, if you were not able to check-in online.
+You can do it via web or on the mobile app with your booking reference. easyJet allows you to check in between 30 days and 2 hours before your flight and you can download or print your boarding passes for all your flights.
+Although easyJet no longer has airport check-in desks, it’s still possible to check in for free at the bag drop desks if you were not able to check in online.

-Wizz Air also allows you to check-in online for free.
-But again, when will you be able to check-in depends on your booking.
+Wizz Air also allows you to check in online for free.
+But again, when you are allowed to check in depends on your booking.
 If you have purchased a seat reservation during your booking (which costs from € 1 to € 50), the online check-in is available from 30 days up to 3 hours before the scheduled departure time.
-However, in case you have not purchased any seat reservations with your booking, check-in will become available only 48 hours before departure.
-And if you missed it, your only option is to check-in at the airport which will cost you € 30.
+However, in case you have not purchased any seat reservations with your booking, the check-in will become available only 48 hours before departure.
+And if you missed it, your only option is to check in at the airport which will cost you € 30.

 How to avoid hidden airline fees at check-in:

-Set a reminder in your calendar for at least one day before your flight and make sure you check-in online on time.
+Set a reminder in your calendar for at least one day before your flight and make sure you check in online on time.
 It is also very useful to download the airline’s mobile app, where you can store all your boarding passes, which make travel so much easier.
-It allows you to keep all your travel information in one place and eliminates the need to print them out on paper.
+It allows you to keep all your travel information in one place and eliminates the need to print them out.

 Download the apps: